tataencu/raphalytics/README.markdown

 RaphAlytics - Advanced line charts for Raphael
 =========

-Line chart generator based on the Analytics example from the RaphaelJS framework, with added functionality and options.
+Line chart generator based on the Analytics (http://raphaeljs.com/analytics.html) example from the RaphaelJS (http://raphaeljs.com) framework, with added functionality and options.

+This library expands the functionality exhibited in the example by allowing multiple lines on the same chart as well as other customization options making it usable in nearly any situation you can imagine.

 Changelog
 ---------